bpbradley/ansible-role-komodo/README.md

 | **komodo\_core\_api\_key**     | `""`                       | API key used to authenticate to Core                                                            |
 | **komodo\_core\_api\_secret**  | `""`                       | Secret paired with the API key                                                                  |

+> [!NOTE]
+> All API Calls are delegated to localhost (and where applicable, `run_once`).
+This is so that komodo core does
+> not need to be accessible by the remote periphery server directly.
+But it does mean that
+> komodo core must be accessible from your ansible host.

 ## Server Management

 When enabled and provided with API credentials / details, the role can automatically create and update servers for you.
 Including the ability to